Tobacco Master Settlement Agreement: Proposed "Global Settlement Agreement"

 The attorneys general did not have the authority to grant all this by themselves: the Global Settlement Agreement would require an act of Congress.
 Senator John McCain of Arizona carried the bill, which was much more aggressive than even the global settlement.
 However, in the spring of 1998, Congress rejected both the proposed settlement and an alternative proposal submitted by McCain.

 While the proposed legislation was being discussed in Congress, some individual states began settling their litigation against the tobacco industry.
 On July 2, 1997, Mississippi became the first.
 Over the next year, Florida, Texas, and Minnesota followed, with the four states recovering a total of over $35 billion.

-Four states (Mississippi, Florida, Texas and Minnesota) settled with the OPMs before the MSA.
-The OPMs pay those four states (the "previously settled states") 17 per cent of the MSA per-cigarette payment amount for each cigarette sold in any state.
-Thus, the OPMs pay the settling and previously settled states 104.55 per cent of the per-cigarette amount for each cigarette sold.
-In 2005, OPM payments totaled about 2.2 cents per cigarette or 44 cents per box.